 • Drainage at the surgical site

-One of our insurance verification specialists will contact you if there is an anticipated out of pocket expense associated with your planned procedure.
+One of our insurance verification specialists will contact you if there is an anticipated out-of-pocket expense associated with your planned procedure.
 Please realize charges for your procedure at PrecisionCare Surgery Center are separate from your surgeon’s charge as well as any anesthesiologist* and/or pathologist charges which may be incurred.

 If your procedure is not covered by insurance, full payment is required at the time of service unless other arrangements are made in advance.